jacksonrakena/jacksonbot/README.md

 - C a t commands
 ![Meow](https://jessica.is-pretty.cool/A5r2nws.png)
 - General purpose command set
-- Support for custom command assemblies (`CustomAssemblies` folder)

 ### Requirements
-- .NET Core 2.2 SDK for building (or Runtime for a pre-compiled version)
+- .NET Core 3.0 Preview 7 SDK for building (or Runtime for a pre-compiled version)
 - A Discord bot application with registered user and token
 - `Abyss.json` configuration file set out as below